loehx/curve-fitting-neural-network/README.md

 This application uses a feedforward neural network to approximate mathematical functions, with real-time visualization using Three.js to show the learning process.

+## Live Demo

+Visit [loehx.github.io/curve-fitting-neural-network](https://loehx.github.io/curve-fitting-neural-network/) to see it in action.

 ## Features

 - Interactive 3D visualization